puvie/puvie.github.io/about.markdown

 My name is Đorđe (anglicized: George, hence the website domain name).

 I hold a Bachelor's degree in Food Engineering & Biotechnology.
-My Bachelor's thesis was titled "Bioethanol production from potatoes using immobilized yeast".
+My Bachelor's thesis was titled _Bioethanol production from potatoes using immobilized yeast_.
 Currently, I'm a Master's student in Food Engineering - Industrial bioprocessing module.
 My (academic) interests include process optimization, analytical sensors, and general industrial microbiology.
 I'm also self-learning some IT stuff (programming and data analysis), which I need for some project ideas.